ethanman82000/Norway-Power-Price-Analysis/README.md

 # NO2 Day-Ahead Electricity Price Forecasting

 This project forecasts **day-ahead electricity prices** in the NO2 bidding zone of Nord Pool using a hybrid approach that combines **machine learning** with **time series modelling**.

-The goal is to improve predictive accuracy for energy trading and portfolio optimisation by statistical analysis of exogenous drivers (weather, fuel markets, power prices in interconnected regions), and the autocorrelated structure of electricity prices.
+The goal is to improve predictive accuracy for energy trading and portfolio optimisation through statistical analysis of exogenous drivers (weather, fuel markets, power prices in interconnected regions), and the autocorrelated structure of electricity prices.

 The model achieved a **mean absolute error (MAE) of ~9.5 EUR/MWh**.